Holiday Roast Turkey and All the Trimmings

-Brining your turkey, loosening the skin and filling the spaces with homemade herbed butter, and rubbing the whole outside of the turkey with more herbed butter — all make you feel like you are doing your turkey up right.
-If you want the added tenderness from brining, and the added flavor of herbs and you don’t mind taking the extra time to do these extra things.
+Brining your turkey, loosening the skin and filling the spaces with homemade herbed butter, and rubbing the whole outside of the turkey with more herbed butter, and cutting up vegetables to put under the turkey for the juices — all make you feel like you are doing your turkey up right.
+If you want the added tenderness from brining, and the added flavor of herbs, and the mire poix flavoring to your gravy, you don’t mind taking the extra time to do these extra things.
 But as the say goes, “you can’t make a good omelet out of bad eggs.”
-So for a delicious turkey, it needs to be a quality bird cooked to exactly 160 degrees internally.
+So for a delicious turkey, it needs to be a quality bird cooked to exactly 165 degrees internally.
 The latter two things are the basics and the rest is the frill for the ‘foodie’ cooks we’ve become.

 For the second basic, to get a good turkey, pass by the ones in the bins, where’s it’s like picking out a watermelon wishing you could see and taste the hidden inside, and talk to a butcher about the best options.
 I did this at Whole Foods this year and he went to the chilled room and brought back a turkey in clear wrap without fancy name or description on it.
 I was able to see that the turkey was unblemished and fresh looking, and the price was a little less than the ones in the bins.
 It turned out to be a really good turkey, just like he told me it would be.